mmartial/ComfyUI-Nvidia-Docker/README.md

 cd /ComfyUI
 python3 ./main.py --listen 0.0.0.0 --disable-auto-launch --temp-directory /comfy/mnt/data --fast

-echo "== To preventing the regular Comfy command from starting, we 'exit 1'" echo "   If we had not overrode it, we could simply end with an ok exit: 'exit 0'" exit 1
+echo "== To prevent the regular Comfy command from starting, we 'exit 1'" echo "   If we had not overrode it, we could simply end with an ok exit: 'exit 0'" exit 1
 ```